Employee Well-being is Critical to Your Bottom Line

 Outperform low-engaged companies by 202% (Dale Carnegie, 2017).

-- Managers account for a minimum of 70% of the variance in employee engagement scores (Gallup, 2014).
+- Managers account for a minimum of 70% of the variance in employee engagement and well-being scores (Gallup, 2014).

 - Leaders who focus on strengths drastically lower employees' rate of disengagement - down to less than 1% (Gallup, 2009).